-- 1: Minimum Required Capital the minimum capital required of an institution to qualify for a license to conduct banking activities in Palau shall be as specified in Section 31(b) of the Act and listed below for reference; the Commission may, by regulation, increase the minimum capital amounts as necessary to promote and assure safety and soundness and protection of depositors and creditors. - (a) Domestic banks: for domestic banks, the minimum required capital shall be - i.
-US \$500,000 if the bank is 100% Palauan owned; - ii.
-US \$1,000,000 if the bank is less than 100% Palauan owned. - (b) Foreign banks: - i. for a foreign bank subsidiary, the minimum capital shall be US\$5,000,000, and
+- 1: Minimum Required Capital the minimum capital required of an institution to qualify for a license to conduct banking activities in Palau shall be as specified in 26 PNC §§ 1043 and 1045 and listed below for reference; the Commission may, by regulation, increase the minimum capital amounts as necessary to promote and assure safety and soundness, and protection of depositors and creditors. - (a) Domestic banks: for domestic banks, the minimum required capital shall be - i.
+US\$500,000 if the bank is 100% Palauan owned; - ii.
+US\$1,000,000 if the bank is less than 100% Palauan owned. - (b) Foreign banks: - i. for a foreign bank subsidiary, the minimum capital shall be US\$2,000,000,

-- ii. for a foreign bank branch or a subsidiary, the minimum capital of the parent bank and all subsidiaries shall be not less than US\$75,000,000, unless the foreign bank is already licensed in Palau, provided that the bank is (a) in good standing with the United States Federal Deposit Insurance Corporation, or (b) where the bank is not governed by the rules of the FDIC, it remains in good standing with its the home country supervisor and maintains depositor insurance in accordance with its home country government sponsored insurance program. - iii. branches of foreign banks also must (a) maintain assigned capital of US\$5,000,000 in an escrow deposit under terms and conditions satisfactory to the Commission, or (b) provide the Commission with written proof that deposits in the foreign bank branch are insured with a government sponsored depository insurance program. - 2: Minimum Capital Ratios all banks shall have at all times capital ratios that are not less than the greater of (i) the minimum ratios specified below or (ii) any higher ratios that may be set by the Commission. - (a) Leverage Capital: the minimum acceptable Leverage Capital Ratio is 5.0%. - (b) Tier 1 Risk-Based Capital: the minimum acceptable Tier 1 RBC ratio is 6.0%. - (c) Total Risk-Based Capital: the minimum acceptable Total RBC ratio is 12.0%.
+- ii for a foreign bank branch, the minimum assigned capital to be maintained in Palau shall be US\$2,000,000, and - iii. for a foreign bank branch or a subsidiary, the minimum capital of the parent bank and all subsidiaries shall be not less than US\$75,000,000, unless the foreign bank is already licensed in Palau, provided that the bank is (a) in good standing with the United States Federal Deposit Insurance Corporation, or (b) where the bank is not governed by the rules of the FDIC, it remains in good standing with its the home country supervisor and maintains depositor insurance in accordance with its home country government sponsored insurance program. - 2: Minimum Capital Ratios all banks shall have at all times capital ratios that are not less than the greater of (i) the minimum ratios specified below or (ii) any higher ratios that may be set by the Commission. - (a) Leverage Capital: the minimum acceptable Leverage Capital Ratio is 5.0%. - (b) Tier 1 Risk-Based Capital: the minimum acceptable Tier 1 RBC ratio is 6.0%. - (c) Total Risk-Based Capital: the minimum acceptable Total RBC ratio is 12.0%.

-In determining whether higher ratios will be required, the Commission will consider whether a bank is pursuing or experiencing significant growth; has an inordinate level of risk or inadequate risk management systems, poor asset quality, management, earnings or liquidity; and also the criteria set forth below in paragraph 3.
+In determining whether higher ratios will be required, the Commission will consider whether a bank is pursuing or experiencing significant growth; has an inordinate level of risk or inadequate risk management systems, poor asset quality, stability of management, earnings, liquidity; and the criteria set forth below in Part III, paragraph 3.